php-fig/fig-standards/proposed/event-dispatcher.md

 ## Dispatchers

-This specification defines three (3) general categories of Dispatcher.
+This specification defines two (2) general categories of Dispatcher.
 Each is represented by a different interface.
-Implementers MAY implement all three interfaces on a single object if they so choose or implement them on distinct objects.
+Implementers MAY implement both interfaces on a single object if they so choose or implement them on distinct objects.

 All Dispatchers MUST allow for the case where zero Listeners are found and MUST NOT generate an error condition in that case.